-In January 2010, the FASB issued ASU 2010-06, "Improving Disclosures about Fair Value Measurements" (ASU 2010-06). an update to Topic 820 - Fair Value Measurements and Disclosures.
+In January 2010, the FASB issued ASU 2010-06, "Improving Disclosures about Fair Value Measurements" (ASU 2010-06), an update to Topic 820 - Fair Value Measurements and Disclosures.
 ASU 2010-06 requires both new and clarifies existing fair value measurement disclosures.
 The new requirements include disclosure of significant transfers in and out of level 1 and 2 and gross presentation of purchases, sales, issuances, and settlements in the reconciliation of beginning and ending balances of level 3 instruments.
 The clarifications required by ASU 2010-06 include the level of disaggregation in the fair value hierarchy and level 3 reconciliation of assets and liabilities by class of financial instrument.
 In addition the ASU expanded disclosures about the valuation techniques and inputs used to measure fair value for both recurring and nonrecurring fair value measurements included in levels 2 and 3 of the fair value hierarchy.

 The new disclosures and clarifications are effective for interim and annual periods beginning after December 15, 2009, except the disclosures about purchases, sales, issuances, and settlements in reconciliation of beginning and ending balances of level 3 instruments, which are effective for fiscal years beginning after December 15, 2010.
 ASU 2010-06 is an update only for disclosures and as such did not impact the Group's financial position, results of operations or cash flows.
-For further information, refer to Note 25 - Fair value of financial instruments.
+The disclosures required by ASU 2010-06 will be included in the Financial Report 2Q10, which will be published on our website and filed with the SEC on or about August 5, 2010.